+- Home Health Agency a contracted agency that provides contracted skilled nursing services and other contracted therapeutic services in the patient's home and is certified to participate in the Medicare program. - Hospital a contracted facility that: a) operates pursuant to law; b) provides 24-hour nursing services by registered nurses on duty or on call; and, c) provides contracted services under the supervision of a staff of one or more contracted physicians to diagnose and treat ill or injured bed patients hospitalized for surgical, medical or psychiatric conditions.
+Hospitals are classified as follows: - HealthLink participating contracted hospital means a hospital that has a HealthLink HMO or PPO participating hospital contract with HealthLink. - Non-participating hospital means a hospital that does not have a HealthLink HMO or PPO participating hospital contract with HealthLink.

+Hospital does NOT include:

-- HealthLink refers to HealthLink HMO and HealthLink PPO, provided however, that in connection with any contracted services or responsibilities of the Claims Administrator, such term only refers to HealthLink HMO. - HealthLink HMO or HealthLink HMO, Inc. is the Claims Administrator and the HMO Network Administrator for plan participants who enroll in the Open Access III Program. - HealthLink PPO or HealthLink, Inc. is the PPO Network Administrator and Medical Management manager for plan participants who enroll in the Open Access III Program. - HMO Contracted Provider, HealthLink HMO Contracted Network Provider, HMO Contracted Network Provider, Tier I (HMO) Contracted Provider or Tier I Contracted Provider means a contracted hospital, physician or other medical provider participating in the HealthLink HMO contracted provider network as designated by HealthLink HMO, Inc. from time to time. - Home Health Agency means a contracted agency that provides contracted skilled nursing services and other contracted therapeutic services in the patient's home and is certified to participate in the Medicare program. - Hospital means a contracted facility that: a) Operates pursuant to law; b) Provides 24-hour nursing services by registered nurses on duty or on call; and, c) Provides contracted services under the supervision of a staff of one or more contracted physicians to diagnose and treat ill or injured bed patients hospitalized for surgical, medical or psychiatric conditions.
-Hospitals are classified as follows: 1) HealthLink participating contracted hospital means a hospital that has a HealthLink HMO or PPO participating hospital contract with HealthLink.
-2) Non-participating hospital means a hospital that does not have a HealthLink HMO or PPO participating hospital contract with HealthLink.
-Hospital does NOT include: residential or non-residential treatment facilities; health resorts; nursing homes; Christian Science sanatoria; institutions for exceptional children; skilled nursing facilities; places that are primarily for the care of convalescents; clinics; physician or practitioner offices; private homes; ambulatory surgical centers. - Immediate Family means someone's spouse, parents and grandparents, children and grandchildren, brothers and sisters, mother-in-law and father-in-law, brother(s)-in-law and sister(s)-in-law, daughter(s)-in-law and son(s)-in-law.
-Adopted, half, and step members are also included in immediate family. - Infertility is the inability to conceive after one year of unprotected sexual intercourse; the inability to conceive after one year of attempts to produce conception; the inability to conceive after an individual is diagnosed with a condition affecting fertility, or the inability to sustain a successful pregnancy.
-A woman shall be considered infertile without having to engage in one year of unprotected sexual intercourse if a physician determines that: 1) a medical condition exists that renders conception impossible through unprotected sexual intercourse; or 2) efforts to conceive as a result of one year of medically based and supervised methods of conception, including artificial insemination, have failed and are not likely to lead to a successful pregnancy.
+- Residential or non-residential treatment facilities - Health resorts - Nursing homes - o Christian Science sanatoria - o Institutions for exceptional children - Skilled nursing facilities - o Places that are primarily for the care of convalescents clinics - Physician or practitioner offices - Private homes - o Ambulatory surgical centers. - Immediate Family someone's spouse, parents and grandparents, children and grandchildren, brothers and sisters, mother-in-law and father-in-law, brother(s)-in-law and sister(s)-in-law, daughter(s)-in-law and son(s)-in-law.
+Adopted, half, and step members are also included in immediate family. - Infertility the inability to conceive after one year of unprotected sexual intercourse; the inability to conceive after one year of attempts to produce conception; the inability to conceive after an individual is diagnosed with a condition affecting fertility, or the inability to sustain a successful pregnancy.
+A woman shall be considered infertile without having to engage in one year of unprotected sexual intercourse if a physician determines that: - A medical condition exists that renders conception impossible through unprotected sexual intercourse - Efforts to conceive as a result of one year of medically based and supervised methods of conception, including artificial insemination, have failed and are not likely to lead to a successful pregnancy. - Intensive Outpatient Treatments a structured array of treatment services including medication monitoring if applicable, evaluation by a psychiatrist if indicated, and coordination of care provided by a multidisciplinary team of Behavioral Health professionals, including at least three treatment hours per day at least three times per week.
+Intensive Outpatient Programs may offer group, DBT, individual, and family services. - In Vitro Fertilization or IVF a process in which an egg and sperm are combined in a laboratory dish were fertilization occurs.
+The fertilized and dividing egg is transferred into the woman's uterus. - Low Tubal Ovum Transfer the procedure in which oocytes are transferred past a blocked or damaged section of the fallopian tube to an area closer to the uterus.